House of Dumplings

-It’s playing into human values, food is supposed to be made by hand with love.
+It’s playing into human values; food is supposed to be made by hand with love.
 It is a celebration.
-Food is one of life’s great pleasures and it’s not just the eating side but making it too.
-As a chef you are either passionate about it or go find another job!
+Food is one of life’s great pleasures and it’s not just the eating side, but making it too.
+As a chef, either you are passionate about it or go find another job!
 I’m passionate about it and making food is like telling a story to someone.
-You put all these ingredients together and you have this flavour and when you give that to someone you don’t tell them about it you just let them eat it and realise it themselves.
+You put all these ingredients together and you have this flavour and when you give that to someone, you don’t tell them about it, you just let them eat it and realise it themselves.
 It is about ritual, family, people and a celebration of food.
 That is why we also do the dumpling classes, I just want to share that experience I had with my family with everyone.

 How long have you worked as a chef?

-What made you decide to be a chef
+What made you decide to be a chef?

 Who taught you everything you know?

 I’ve learnt so much from all the chefs I’ve worked with along the way.
-It is all about how much you absorb, I’m an open-minded person.
-I’m willing to try anything and I read a lot of books, do a lot of research, youtube etc. If you are passionate about something you just read and read until you become an expert.
+It is all about how much you absorb.
+I’m an open-minded person - I’m willing to try anything and I read a lot of books, do a lot of research, YouTube, etc. If you are passionate about something, you just read and read until you become an expert.

 Do you have challenges finding ingredients?

-Do you change anything for NZ diners?
+Do you change anything for New Zealand diners?

-I call it ‘con-fusion’, I have a western approach to Asian food, it is a bit like me in a way – best of both worlds.
+I call it ‘con-fusion’ - I have a western approach to Asian food; it is a bit like me in a way – best of both worlds.
 There are some traditional dumplings on my menu but there are also some that I’ve made up just from being a chef.
 If you try traditional Korean dumplings they are quite boring, but if you taste mine they are actually pretty damn tasty.
 I still respect the culture, but I make mine a bit spicier.
 I adore dumplings, but New Zealanders don’t really get it.
 They deserve a better name.
-I want to make dumplings sexy, I want to bring that comfort food but also sexiness as well, little parcels of sexiness.
+I want to make dumplings sexy; I want to bring that comfort food but also sexiness as well, little parcels of sexiness.

 What is your favourite dumpling?

 Indian Lamb – the flavour still excites me.
-It is like fuck yeah– and then you pan-fry it and it’s all crunchy, then there is that doughy bit on the top, it's so fucking good.
+It is like fuck yeah – and then you pan-fry it and it’s all crunchy, then there is that doughy bit on the top, it's so fucking good.